vipconsult/dockerfiles/moby-nfs-mount/README.md

   nsenter to access the host namespace<br>
   install the nfs client on the host<br>
   mount the NFS on the hostusing the -e MOUNT env from the run command<br>
-  run inotifywait to output logs for the folder changes
+  inotifywait to output logs for any folder changes

 ### NOTES:
   the nfs server should support nfs4